dollarshaveclub/postmate/README.md

 const handshake = new Postmate({
   container: document.getElementById('some-div'), // Element to inject frame into
   url: 'http://child.com/page.html' // Page to load, must have postmate.js.
 This will also be the origin used for communication.
+  classListArray: ["myClass"] //Classes to add to the iframe via classList, useful for styling.
 });

 // When parent <-> child handshake is complete, data may be requested from the child